-One late April evening back in 2001, I sat on a deck on a beach in Puerto Peñasco, Mexico.
+One late April evening back in 2001, I sat on a deck before a beach in Puerto Peñasco, Mexico.
 I looked out over the dark sea that night and saw a couple of people walking along the shore.
 From that simple image emerged the poem that follows.
 It begins with the image forever etched in my mind and weaves through the ideas of questioning societies’ lessons passed over time.

 The title “Noah” is a nod to the song “Noah’s Dove” by my favorite singer/songwriter, Natalie Merchant.
 It was one of the first songs that ignited the fire in me to write in a more vivid manner.
 The poem, in turn, is an example of using the calming effects of nature and time to find the feel of the message.

 That night I stared into the midnight wind and listened to the thoughts of the ocean, and in the end, I hoped to create a vivid story to touch those who read it – “outside of any recognition or devotion.”
 For me, it’s not about “likes”, “thumbs up,” “hearts” or other quantitative, superficial success measures.
 For me, it’s simply about painting pictures with words that my audience can treasure.